Yonny Hernandez Player Props: Dodgers vs. Blue Jays

-On Monday, Yonny Hernandez (coming off going 0-for-1) and the Los Angeles Dodgers face the Toronto Blue Jays, whose starting pitcher will be Jose Berrios.
+On Tuesday, Yonny Hernandez (on the back of going 0-for-2) and the Los Angeles Dodgers play the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
 First pitch is at 10:10 PM ET.

-He had a hitless performance in his previous game (0-for-1) against the Rangers.
+In his previous game he had a hitless showing (0-for-2) against the Blue Jays.

 Yonny Hernandez Game Info & Props vs. the Blue Jays